 The colour (unfortunately) was not added on Spoonflower.
 This is outside the realm of their resources.
 So, I used Photoshop on my computer to experiment with colours.
 Initially I chose to experiment with bright colours throughout the design; however, it was too overwhelming and too saturated.
 So, after knocking back the colour a bit I found that the pastel tones worked well - and I tried not to focus too much on staying within the borders of the image.
 This created a softer, child-like effect.

 The final image was printed on 100% Organic Gauze and I purchase 3 yards worth and had it divided into two separate throws.
 It appears that it is in good use now; and Caleb looks incredibly content.

 Christmas is always fairly hectic for me ...
-Ive worked in retail fro the last 6 years and consequently; as many of you will know, you don't get a christmas in retail.
+Ive worked in retail fro the last 6 years and consequently; you don't get a christmas in retail.
 Two days off over christmas and then New Years Day and thats about it!

 Many of you will recall this painting that I finished in late September.
 It was my branch into abstract art!
 Something simple to start with, I experimented with brush size, mediums, colour and layering.

 From this artwork I took a small of high-quality photographs and uploaded them to a fabric printing website!
 With no previous experience; the uploading process took some figuring out...

 With a lot of playing around I decided on editing the images in photoshop to create a wide variety of colours for the material prints.
 Each print would be a 'yard' in size.
 Naive me, had to find out what a 'yard' was in 'real-money' per say!

 The final collection of images varied in colour.
 I tried to create the most vibrant, saturated and colourful prints that could be worn as scarves.
 Each print would be 1 yard, printed on 100% Chiffon.